 These two power settings directly affect one another, changing the voltage changes the wattage and vice versa.

 Alright, this is where things may get a little confusing.
 Ohms are probably one of the most important things to take into consideration when using your vape mod.
 An Ohm is usually represented by the symbol “Ω”.
 This is yet another power that runs within your vape device.
 This is the power of resistance that is being measured, also known as OHMS LAW.

-This is also why you will see most Pod System vape devices and smaller starter kits will use replacement coils that are 1.0> Ohms, due to the face that the device is producing less power to a small vape pod.
+This is also why you will see most Pod System vape devices and smaller starter kits will use replacement coils that are 1.0> Ohms, due to the fact that the device is producing less power than a small vape pod.
 If this IS NOT done right, then it can cause damage to the vape device and tanks.

 This term is a short way to say ampere.
 This is a measure of current, commonly known as 6.241*10 18 electrons or also 1 coulomb.
 This is per second that is passing through a specific point within the circuit.

 1000th of an Ah (ampere per hour).
 This is to measure the battery life or capacity.
 If the battery has a-higher-mAh ratings, it will have longer battery life and more capacity.